-Camp Perry has seven separate program areas that are run by knowledgeable and energetic staff.
-Five of these areas focus on essential scout skills and merit badges.
-One is our new ATV and BMX program with dedicated trails.
-The other area is home to the "Camp Perry Pioneers" (CP^2) program.
+Camp Perry has eight separate program areas that are run by knowledgeable and energetic staff.
+Six of these areas focus on essential scout skills and merit badges.
+One is our BMX program with dedicated trails.
+The other area is home to the "Camp Perry Pioneers" (CP) program.

 Camp Perry Pioneers is a program that targets younger scouts and provides them the opportunity to learn rank requirement skills for Scout through First Class, along with First Aid and Swimming Merit Badges.
-More information on this program area can be found on page 26 of this Leader's Guide.
+More information on this program area can be found on page 25 of this Leader's Guide.

 Merit badges are designed to fit into five class sessions per day.
 The class schedule is broken down to three sessions in the morning and two additional sessions in the afternoon.
-Worksheets will not be provided by the camp staff.
-If you wish to use them, please download, print, and bring them with you to camp.

 This year, we are continuing our Laguna Station Island Adventure where scouts at least 13-years-old can go to Camp Perry Sunday through Wednesday and earn merit badges designed for older scouts.
-On Thursday, scouts will be transported to Laguna Stat to go surfing, paddleboarding, fishing, and kayaking.
+On Thursday, scouts will be transported to Laguna Station to go surfing, paddleboarding, fishing, and kayaking.
 Friday will be a field-trip to Schlitterbahn Beach Waterpark.